bobby-boy49/ipfilter-updater/Possible Errors/Readme!.txt

 If you see any of these errors please, try again.

-And if any of these problems persists, please try again later.
+And if any of these problems persist, please try again later.

 Some reasons for this: